luissimas/luissimas.github.io/content/blog/kubernetes-backups-velero.md

   - kubernetes
 ---

-Recently, I started a project to migrate my current Homelab infrastructure to a new cluster.
-My goal was to perform some hardware upgrades, reinstall my server with a new infrastructure setup (Incus + Terraform) and get my home services up and running in the new cluster as soon as possible.

-The main problem I faced was: how to migrate the data for my stateful Kubernetes applications to the new cluster?

-I run several stateful applications that store their data locally in persistent volumes.
-This data ranges from simple config files to actual user data.
-I wanted a way to backup this data and then restore it in my new cluster.
-The goal was to not loose any data during the migration.
+In my Homelab Kubernetes cluster, I run several stateful applications that store their data locally in persistent volumes.
+Recently, I wanted to migrate my old cluster to a new one, with improved hardware and better infrastructure management.
+I use a GitOps workflow with Flux, so I was confident that I could easily spin up my workloads in the new cluster.
+But I also didn't want to loose any data in the process, so I had to figure out how to backup and migrate data for stateful Kubernetes applications.

-To solve this, I used Velero to backup the existing data to an external Object Storage (Azure Blob Storage).
-Then, I deployed my new Kubernetes cluster, installed Velero on it, and restored the backup to download all the data from the Object Storage.

-It worked really well!
-But due to some specifics of my Homelab use case, it was a bit harder to setup than the usual "getting started".
-Given that, I decided to write about the whole process.
+Then I found out about Velero, and used it to backup my application's data to an external object storage and then restore it to my new cluster.
+In the end, it worked out really well!
+I also had to deal with some specific quirks of my setup with K3s and Rancher `local-path-provisioner`, so I decided to write about this process.

-In this post, I'll walk you through the process of backing up stateful Kubernetes applications and restoring them in a new cluster using Velero and FluxCD.
-Some of the details here will only apply to my kind of setup (a on-prem Kubernetes cluster with `local-path-provisioner`), but the general idea and usage of Velero will stay the same regardless of your storage setup.
+In this post, I'll walk you through my process of backing up and restoring the data for the stateful applications in my Homelab using Velero and Flux.
+This isn't meant to be an exact step-by-step guide.
+My goal here is to share what I've learned and give you a brief introduction to Velero, and how you can leverage it within a GitOps workflow to perform cluster migrations.

+## A few notes on my setup

+Before we get started, I want to set the stage by describing my current Kubernetes setup.
+You can check everything in the [the GitHub repository](https://github.com/luissimas/homelab), but the relevant bits for this post are:

+- I use K3s with the default `local-path-provisioner` storage class
+- I use Flux to power my GitOps workflow, syncing the manifests from my git repository and applying them to my cluster
+- I use the `sealed-secrets` controller to encrypt my secrets, allowing me to commit them to my GitOps repository

+With that said, let's get into the migration process!

 ## What is Velero?

 Velero is a set of tools to **back up and restore** Kubernetes clusters.
 It can take back ups of the cluster resources, including the state of persistent volumes, and then upload them to an external Object Storage such as S3, Azure Blob Storage and many others.

-It can take backups of the manifests for resources, but we're not interested in that feature because we use GitOps.
-So we'll focus on the persistent volume backup capabilities.
+Velero works by providing several CRDs to represent backups and their operations.
+We can then interact with Velero by creating and manipulating those resources in our Kubernetes cluster.

+Since I'm using Flux to manage my cluster with a GitOps workflow, I'll focus only on the persistent volume backups capabilities of Velero.
+All my workloads and other resources are already defined in my git repository and don't really need a backup in this case.

 Velero provide several ways of creating backups of the persistent volumes.
-If you're running on the cloud, you can use the cloud provider's api to take snapshots of the volumes.
-If your CSI driver supports snapshotting, it can also do that.
-Since I'm using Racher's local-path-provisioner, none of those options fit my use case.
+If you're running on the cloud, Velero can use the cloud provider's API to take snapshots of the volumes.
+If your CSI driver supports snapshotting, it can also use that capability.
+Since I'm using Racher's local-path-provisioner, none of those options are available to me my use case.
 Luckily, Velero provides a file system backup feature, which acts directly at the filesystem level.

-Velero works by providing several CRDs to represent backups and their operations.
-We can then interact with Velero by creating and manipulating those resources in our Kubernetes cluster.

 A key thing is that Velero uses the Object Storage as the source of truth, not the cluster resources.
 This means that if there's a backup in the Object Storage but no custom `Backup` resource in the cluster to represent it, Velero will create it.
 This is perfect for migration use cases, as we can simply install Velero in our new cluster, point it to the Object Storage with the existing backups and let the controller create the `Backup` resources automatically.